Organisational session of the UN Global Mechanism on ICT security

 This session marks the start of the substantive work of the Global Mechanism, a new single-track, permanent forum on ICT security under UN auspices.

-Within this framework, states will advance discussions across the five established pillars of responsible state behaviour in the use of ICTs, covering existing and potential threats, rules, norms and principles, the application of international law, confidence-building measures, and capacity-building efforts.
+The mechanism is mandated to advance discussions across the five established pillars of responsible state behaviour in the use of ICTs, covering existing and potential threats, rules, norms and principles, the application of international law, confidence-building measures, and capacity-building efforts.

-The Global Mechanism will convene in different formats.
+Beyond the organisational session, the Global Mechanism will convene in different formats.

 It will hold substantive plenary sessions once a year during each biennial cycle, the first being scheduled for July 2026.